MEET THE CO-FOUNDERS

 Amber Nesbitt

-Amber Nesbitt built and led the Sexual Allegations Unit (SAU) for the Chicago Public Schools (CPS) Office of Inspector General, the only independent investigative body in the nation with jurisdiction over a broad range of sexual misconduct complaints involving K-12 school-based staff and students.
+Amber built and led the Sexual Allegations Unit (SAU) for the Chicago Public Schools Office of Inspector General—the nation’s only independent investigative body with jurisdiction over a broad range of sexual misconduct complaints involving K–12 staff and students.

-Over six years as the Deputy Inspector General, she supervised 30+ investigators, attorneys, and others handling 450+ complaints each school year.
-Amber has been recognized for her steady leadership and creative problem-solving abilities, developing customized solutions to manage the high complaint volume despite limited resources available, always prioritizing regulatory compliance, investigatory excellence, and student safety.
+As Deputy Inspector General for over six years, she supervised 30+ investigators, attorneys, and support staff handling over 450 complaints annually.
+Known for steady leadership and creative problem-solving, she developed customized strategies to manage high case volumes with limited resources, always prioritizing compliance, investigative excellence, and student safety.

-In August 2024, Amber was appointed by Chicago Mayor Brandon Johnson as the Interim Inspector General, overseeing office General Investigations Unit and Performance Analysis Unit, while continuing to lead the SAU.
-She navigated complicated legal issues, managed 55 staff members, and handled numerous press inquiries into high-profile investigations.
+In August 2024, she was appointed Interim Inspector General by Chicago Mayor Brandon Johnson, overseeing the General Investigations and Performance Analysis Units in addition to leading the SAU.
+In that role, she managed 55 staff members, navigated complex legal issues, and addressed media inquiries on high-profile cases.

-Prior to joining the OIG, Amber was an accomplished litigator and partner at a boutique law firm focused on high-stakes antitrust, employment-based sexual harassment, and consumer fraud litigation.
-She also served as General Counsel for three affiliated companies managing all legal needs on a wide variety of matters, ranging from regulatory compliance to employment discrimination matters.
+Earlier in her career, Amber was a partner at a boutique law firm specializing in high-stakes antitrust, employment-based sexual harassment, and consumer fraud litigation, and later served as General Counsel for three affiliated companies.

 Amy Liss

-Before co-founding Campus Integrity Group, Amy served as Chief Investigator for the Sexual Allegations Unit within the Chicago Public Schools Office of the Inspector General, where she led complex and sensitive investigations involving students and staff.
-She personally investigated over 200 complaints, including several that resulted in criminal charges and received considerable press attention, and supervised the completion of hundreds more.
+Before co-founding Campus Integrity Group, Amy served as Chief Investigator for the Sexual Allegations Unit (SAU) in the Chicago Public Schools Office of Inspector General, where she led some of the most complex and sensitive investigations involving staff and students.
+She personally investigated more than 200 complaints—many resulting in criminal charges, significant disciplinary action, and widespread media coverage—and oversaw hundreds more.